 - 1. At all times students are responsible for body cleanliness, neatness of appearance, and good grooming. - 2.
-Clothing with large holes larger than 3 inches are not permitted.
-Holes in pants must be below fingertip-length. - 3.
+Holes in jeans/pants must be below fingertip-length. - 3.
 All tops/dresses must cover the waist, shoulders, and back (Muscle shirts must fit close underarms).
 No see-through garments. - 4.
 Crop tops are not permitted (leotards may be worn underneath). - 5.
 Pajama pants are not allowed.
 Bedroom shoes and slippers, i.e. furry slides, are not permitted. - 6.
-Hair color must be within the "natural" range, not green, blue, purple, fuchsia, pink, orange, bright red, etc.

-- 7. Hats, caps, headscarves (bandanas), brushes/combs/picks, and sunglasses (unless prescribed by a physician) are to be kept in lockers while students are at school.
-This means no hats inside buildings. - 8.
-All shorts must be at least beneath fingertip-length (No running or volleyball/spandex shorts). - 9.
+Hair color must be within the "natural" range, not green, blue, purple, fuchsia, pink, orange, - 7. etc. - 8.
+No hoods, earbuds, hats, caps, headscarves (bandanas), brushes/combs/picks, and sunglasses (unless prescribed by a physician) will be kept in lockers while students are at school.
+This means no hats inside buildings. - 9.
+All shorts must be at least beneath fingertip-length (No running or volleyball/spandex shorts). - 10.
 All skirts/dresses must be at least beneath fingertip-length and mini-skirts are not permitted.
-Slits in skirts must not be above the fingertips. - 10.
+Slits in skirts must not be above the fingertips. - 11.
 If leggings or tights are worn, the student's skirt/shorts and top must still reach the fingertips.
-PE and dance classes will have separate guidelines. - 11.
-T-shirts may not have sorority/fraternity logos, or derogatory writing or pictures. - 12.
+PE and dance classes will have separate guidelines. - 12.
+T-shirts may not have sorority/fraternity logos, or derogatory writing or pictures. - 13.
 The waistband of pants must be worn at the waist.
-Pants worn low on the hips are not allowed. - 13.
-Shoes with wheels are not permitted. - 14.
-No body piercing (Ear piercing is allowed). - 15.
+Pants worn low on the hips are not allowed. - 14.
+Shoes with wheels are not permitted. - 15.
+No body piercing (Ear piercings are allowed). - 16.
 Every student is expected to wear proper undergarments.